 Red Slime Algae is the common name for an aquarium troublemaker otherwise known as red cyanobacteria.
-Since the term cyanobacteria sounds like either a bizarre Crayola Crayon color or the bacterial strain in a Michael Crichton novel (how’s that for a dated reference), the more popular term red slime algae tends to fit quite well.
+Since the term cyanobacteria sound like either a bizarre Crayola Crayon color or the bacterial strain in a Michael Crichton novel (how’s that for a dated reference), the more popular term red slime algae tend to fit quite well.

-Red slime algae does have a reddish tint (which can appeared on the brown or purple ends of the light spectrum, depending on the lighting in your tank and thickness of the growth) and a slimy look about it, which is likely how it got the name.
+It does have a reddish tint (which can appear on the brown or purple ends of the light spectrum, depending on the lighting in your tank and thickness of the growth) and a slimy look about it, which is likely how it got the name.

 If the shoe fits, wear it.

 Red slime algae are universally hated by saltwater aquarists, mostly because it: